Council greenlights feasibility reports for Hermosa Beach dog park

 The group has raised $80,000 and secured a $250,000 matching grant pending a location decision, and has agreed to fund design, construction and ongoing maintenance.

-“We realize the budget is tight for the city, and we want this so badly that we are offering to fund the design phase, the construction phase, and make sure that maintenance has no incremental additional cost to the city,” said Carla Buck, a lead organizer of Bark for a Park.
+“We realize the budget is tight for the city, and we want this so badly that we are offering to fund the design phase, the construction phase, and make sure that maintenance has no incremental additional cost to the city,” said Carla Buck, the Chair of Bark for a Park.
 “We’ve tried to come with solutions, not just complaints.”

 The organization’s proposal included monies from public contributions, raffles, redirected revenue from dog licenses and corporate sponsorships to help fund year one and ongoing maintenance of the park.